APape95/APape95/README.md

 <h2 align="left">Hi 👋<br>

-  My name is Amy, I'm an aspiring Data Scientist from Newcaslte Upon Tyne, UK</h2>
+  I'm Amy, an aspiring Data Scientist based in Newcastle Upon Tyne, UK</h2>

 ###

-<p align="left">I am passionate and driven, I bring a wealth of experience in customer service, account management, and leadership roles across various industries.
-I'm currently the Commercial Sports Debt Analysis Lead at TNT Sports, my primary focus is optimizing debt campaigns to minimize customer debt, with a background in complex billing issue resolution and account management, I excel in communicating effectively with diverse stakeholders.<br><br>I'm currently enhancing my technical proficiency in SQL, Data Analysis, Data Modelling, Machine Learning, and Data Analytics through enrolment in a HyperionDev Data Science boot camp.
-Maintaining a consistent 100% pass rate, I'm poised to leverage these skills to excel in data-driven roles within the tech industry.<br><br>Driven by a commitment to continuous learning and growth, I'm passionate about leveraging my transferable skills and technical expertise to thrive as a Data Analyst</p>
+<p align="left">With a background in customer service, account management, and leadership, I bring a unique blend of skills to the data science field.
+Currently, I’m the Commercial Sports Debt Lead at TNT Sports, where I focus on optimizing debt campaigns and resolving complex billing issues.
+My role is all about turning data into actionable insights, making processes smoother, and keeping communication clear and effective with a range of stakeholders.<br><br>I'm also diving deeper into the world of Data Science through a bootcamp with HyperionDev, where I've maintained a 97% pass rate while enhancing my skills in SQL, Data Analysis, Data Modelling, Machine Learning, and more.
+My goal is to blend my experience and new technical skills to thrive in data-driven roles in the tech world.<br><br>I’m passionate about learning, growing, and using data to make a real impact.
+Always up for a challenge, I'm excited about where my journey in data science will take me next!</p>

 ###